 Maciek’s performance at the Hamilton Gardens Arts Festival led to this 2015 quote from Sam Edwards of Waikato Times: “…delivering a virtuoso and musically informed lesson in guitar”.
 More recently, in 2020, a review by Mike Alexander (www.muzic.net.nz) described Maciek as having “…a technique and style that’s evocative but understated” with his recent single , Mr Ponsonby having “precise and fluid guitar lines… and a woozy solo that never overplays itself and smooth shifts in time signatures.“

 Maciek’s solo album AWA, inspired by the beauty of his adopted home Aotearoa New Zealand and indigenous Māori culture, will awaken your senses and become your soundtrack for Aotearoa New Zealand.

-Maciek’s early influence was the “British Invasion” pop music which he first heard on Radio Luxembourg, since it was virtually impossible to get the original records in his birthplace communist Poland.
-Then he heard Purple Haze by Jimi Hendrix, which provided instant motivation to learn the guitar.
-Later, Miles Davis and the plethora of electric jazz stars like Herbie Hancock, Weather Report, Return To Forever, Mahavishnu Orchestra etc. contributed further highs of musical inspiration.
-More recently, Maciek has been delving into earlier era of blues and jazz as well as listening to various sounds from around the Globe.
+Maciek’s early influence was the “British Invasion” pop music, then he heard Purple Haze by Jimi Hendrix, which provided instant motivation to learn the guitar.
+Later, Miles Davis and the plethora of electric jazz stars contributed further highs of musical inspiration.
+More recently, Maciek has been delving into earlier era of blues and jazz as well as listening to various music from around the Globe.